As Mideast conflict widens, US says attacks on Iran will last weeks and intensify

-DUBAI, United Arab Emirates (AP) — Israel and the United States pounded Iran on Monday in a campaign that U.S. President Donald Trump said would likely take several weeks.
-Tehran and its allies hit back against Israel, Gulf states and targets critical to the world’s energy production.
+DUBAI, United Arab Emirates (AP) — Israel and the United States pounded Iran in an escalating campaign that U.S. President Donald Trump said Monday would likely take several weeks.
+Tehran and its allies hit back across the region, striking Israel and a variety of targets inside Gulf states, including energy facilities in Qatar and the American embassy in Saudi Arabia.

 With no sign of the conflict abating, Trump said operations are likely to last four to five weeks but that he was prepared “to go far longer than that.”